How to Access Property Records in Kansas

 Deeds and Conveyance Records

 Deeds are very common, and most people know what they are about.
 Deeds transfer ownership of a property.
-If you get into a situation where you need to prove you own your home, you will pull out your deed.
+If you get into a situation where you must prove you own your home, you will pull out your deed.
 They are very valuable essential documents.

 All parties must sign deeds, and a notary must witness them.
 Some of the information contained in deeds includes: